 These disks depend on blood flow to get nutrition and release waste.
 When you sit for a long time, the disks which perform like pumps can’t move enough and there’s little room for breathing.
 Ultimately, this leads to building up tension and stress which you feel as aches or pain around your lower back area.

 To avert this problem, you should avoid sitting hunched over your desk.
 You should also stretch regularly by moving your head and neck up and down and to the right.
 More importantly, take breaks from your work and walk around to relieve any pressure building up in your lower back.
+However, if the pain persists, regular stretching and breaks won’t suffice this problem.
+You might need to consult a professional and discuss your chiropractic needs to treat this pain to help your body recover quickly.

 While everyone knows smoking is bad for a healthy heart and lungs, many don’t realize it also affects their back.
 Smoking denies the crucial back area enough blood supply.
 It starves the discs in the spinal cord of nutrients and also deposits toxins from nicotine.